 - Problems with anger, irritability, or other strong emotions

 Are Disability Benefits Available for Military Sexual Trauma?

 Yes.
-Upon sufficient proof, an MST claim can be accepted by the VA and disability payments awarded in the same manner as other types of mental disorder claims.
+Upon sufficient proof, an MST claim can be accepted by the VA, and disability payments are awarded similarly to other types of mental disorder claims.

 How Can I Prove an MST Claim?